-Bit Field Name Reset R/W Description 7 CLR_SETUP_END 0 R/W H0 Set this bit to 1 to de-assert the SETUP_END bit of this register.
+Bit Field Name Reset R/W Description 7 CLR_SETUP_END 0 R/W Set this bit to 1 to de-assert the SETUP_END bit of this register.
+This bit will be H0 cleared automatically.
+6 CLR_OUTPKT_RDY 0 R/W Set this bit to 1 to de-assert the OUTPKT_RDY bit of this register.
 This bit will be cleared automatically.
-6 CLR_OUTPKT_RDY 0 R/W H0 Set this bit to 1 to de-assert the OUTPKT_RDY bit of this register.
-This bit will be cleared automatically.
-5 SEND_STALL 0 R/W H0 Set this bit to 1 to terminate the current transaction.
+H0 be cleared automatically.
+5 SEND_STALL 0 R/W Set this bit to 1 to terminate the current transaction.
 The USB controller will send the STALL handshake and this bit will be de-asserted.
+H0 Send the STALL handshake and this bit will be de-asserted.
 4 SETUP_END 0 R This bit is set if the control transfer ends due to a premature end of control transfer.
 The FIFO will be flushed and an interrupt request (EP0) will be generated if the interrupt is enabled.
-Setting CLR_SETUP_END=1 will deassert this bit 3 DATA_END 0 R/W H0 This bit is used to signal the end of a data transfer and must be asserted in the following three situations: 1 When the last data packet has been loaded and USBCS0.INPKT_RDY is set to 1 2 When the last data packet has been unloaded and USBCS0.CLR_OUTPKT_RDY is set to 1 3 When USBCS0.INPKT_RDY has been asserted without having loaded the FIFO (for sending a zero length data packet).
-The USB controller will clear this bit automatically 2 SENT_STALL 0 R/W H1 This bit is set when a STALL handshake has been sent.
-An interrupt request (EP0) will be generated if the interrupt is enabled This bit must be cleared from firmware.
+Setting CLR_SETUP_END=1 will deassert this bit 3 DATA_END 0 R/W H0 This bit is used to signal the end of a data transfer and must be asserted in the following three situations: 2 When the last data packet has been unloaded and USBCS0.CLR_OUTPKT_RDY is set to 1 When USBCS0.INPKT_RDY has been asserted without having loaded the FIFO (for sending a zero length data packet).
+The USB controller will clear this bit automatically 2 SENT_STALL 0 R/W This bit is set when a STALL handshake has been sent.
+An interrupt request H1 (EP0) will be generated if the interrupt is enabled This bit must be cleared from firmware.
 1 INPKT_RDY 0 R/W H0 Set this bit when a data packet has been loaded into the EP0 FIFO to notify the USB controller that a new data packet is ready to be transferred.
 When the data packet has been sent, this bit is cleared and an interrupt request (EP0) will be generated if the interrupt is enabled.
 0 OUTPKT_RDY 0 R Data packet received.
 This bit is set when an incoming data packet has been placed in the OUT FIFO.
 An interrupt request (EP0) will be generated if the interrupt is enabled.
 Set CLR_OUTPKT_RDY=1 to de-assert this bit.